iitpkd/courses/cse/cs3040-Compiler-Design.md

 will be familiarised with the various tools that are used for building modern compilers.

+# Learning Outcomes
-Learning Outcomes: At the end of the course we expect the student to know enough of the theory (Parsing, Code generation, optimisation) and tools (parser generators, code generators) so that they can build a compiler that converts from a non-trivial high level language to machine code.
+At the end of the course we expect the student to know enough of the theory (Parsing, Code generation, optimisation) and tools (parser generators, code generators) so that they can build a compiler that converts from a non-trivial high level language to machine code.

-Syllabus:
+# Syllabus

 Introduction to language translators and overview of the compilation process.